marcioHcastilho/service-pet-adoption/README.md

 Overview

-The Pet Adoption API is a RESTful API built with Ruby on Rails that empowers users to manage pet adoption listings and owner profiles.
-It fosters a seamless adoption experience for both pet seekers and shelters/owners.
+The Pet Adoption API is a RESTful API built with Ruby on Rails, designed to empower users in managing pet adoption listings and owner profiles.
+It facilitates a seamless adoption experience for both pet seekers and shelters/owners.

-It sounds like you're using the PostgreSQL database with the Pet Adoption API.
-PostgreSQL is a powerful relational database management system known for its robust features and reliability, making it a great choice for storing pet and owner data in your application.
+It appears that you're utilizing the PostgreSQL database with the Pet Adoption API.
+PostgreSQL is renowned for its robust features and reliability, making it an excellent choice for storing pet and owner data within your application.

 Features